neo4j-contrib/training-v2/README.md

 Neo4j Training Courses

-This repository will include newly-developed training courses which indcludes course content and browser guides.
+This repository will include newly-developed training courses which includes course content and browser guides.
 Course content will be the same for online courses and classroom courses with the exception that we produce slides and a book for the classroom version, where the online version is strictly html.

 Virtually all course exercises will be done using browser guides.